web-audio-components/web-audio-components-spec/Readme.md

 ## Instance Methods

 Every module instance **MUST** contain `connect` and `disconnect` methods.
-These methods **SHOULD** delegate to the `output` node\'s native `connect` and `disconnect` methods, but should be aware that the `connect` method may need to connect to either a native AudioNode or another Web Audio Component, and may require some internal rerouting upon connect or disconnect.
+These methods **SHOULD** delegate to the `output` node's native `connect` and `disconnect` methods, but should be aware that the `connect` method may need to connect to either a native AudioNode or another Web Audio Component, and may require some internal rerouting upon connect or disconnect.

 ### Example